ginstrom/paladin-novel/cline_docs/characters.md

 *   **Bio/Description:** A young woman who escaped from slavers.
 Traumatized but resilient.
 *   **First Appearance:** Chapter 5
 *   **Key Actions/Events:**
-    *   Found by Gond struggling on the road north of Darach after escaping her captors (Ch 5).
+    *   Found by Gond struggling on the road north of Blackwater after escaping her captors (Ch 5).
     *   Freed from her shackles by Gond (Ch 5).
     *   Joins Gond's group and is taken to the way-station (Ch 5).
     *   Becomes part of valley settlement community (Ch 8-21).